SabrinaJLi/SQL/README.md

 # SQL-Create-a-Database
-Learn to use sqlite3 and pandas to create a database.
+Learn to use sqlite3 and pandas to read, select and create a database.